 The main building was built in 1923.
 The forge shop is marked #B-B on Exhibit B to the petition.
-It is 120 feet long, The Board acknowledges the work of Kevin F. Duerinck, hearing officer and administrative assistant for this rulemaking.

-80 feet wide and 20 feet high.
+It is 120 feet long, 80 feet wide, and 20 feet high.
 The forge shop contains ten forging hammers weighing 1,000 to 2,800 pounds apiece and ten furnaces.
-The heat from the furnaces, 2400° F, raises the temperature of the shop appreciably.
+The heat from the furnaces, 2400°F, raises the temperature of the shop appreciably.
 Side grade-level openings on the east and south sides draw fresh air into the building and roof openings draw warm air out.

-The forging hammers historically have operated and currently operate from 6:30 a.m. to 1:30 a.m. five to six days per week.
+The forging hammers historically have operated and currently operate from 6:30 a.m. to 1:30 a.m five to six days per week.
 The current work force of 200 employees is down from 250 employees during normal economic conditions.
 VBM requests that it be allowed to operate its ten hammers six days per week at the above hours (Petition at 9).